SaaS Management

 Most companies aren’t aware of how much they are actually spending, which is why SaaS spend management is so important.
 Shadow IT is one major problem as companies are reimbursing employees for the software they purchased without the company’s knowledge.
 Then there’s software that was purchased appropriately but is not being used to the full extent of the contract.
 If several seats are going unused, the best route is to eliminate those extra seats or reallocate them to another department that may need them more.

 Setting up standards for how software is purchased is important to SaaS spend management, too.
-Not only will it prevent shadow IT and any security issues that come with it, but also any unnecessary spend on unapproved licenses.
+Not only will it prevent shadow IT and any security issues that come with it, but also any unnecessary spending on unapproved licenses.

-As you start the process of spend management and you eliminate any duplicate and obsolete programs that may have been in your tech stack, ask yourself the following questions:
+As you start the process of spend management and eliminate any duplicate and obsolete programs that may have been in your tech stack, ask yourself the following questions:

 • Which applications am I paying for?